anicholakos/complete_fxos_tutorial/source/episode05.rst

 What this Episode covers
 ------------------------

-* What are Location Based Applications
+* What are Location Based Applications.
-* HTML5 Geolocation API
+* HTML5 Geolocation API.
-* Sample Firefox OS Application that covers using HTML5 Geolocation API
+* Sample Firefox OS Application that covers using HTML5 Geolocation API.
-* Sample Firefox OS Application that uses HTML5 Geolocation API to retrieve current position (latitude, longitude) and plot that on the Google Map
+* Sample Firefox OS Application that uses HTML5 Geolocation API to retrieve current position (latitude, longitude) and plot that on the Google Map.

 Episode 5 in Action